daneden/daneden.me/portfolio/index.markdown

 in-nav: true
 ---

+“Portfolio” is a funny word for the work I’d like to show here.
+You see, my body of work is comprised mostly by tools; projects I’ve created to scratch an itch, then flung into the bosom of the web to find out if other people have the same itch.
+Tools, references, glorified calculators; these are the things that I spend my time working on.

 I’m currently working at [Dropbox](http://dropbox.com) as a Designer.
 My work outside of Dropbox is what you see here; side projects, open source contributions, and personal itch-scratchers.
 [Dribbble](http://dribbble.com/dte) may provide a more current, up-to-date representation of my work.

+* * *

 ## Ragged Write
 [Ragged Write](http://raggedwrite.net) is a website about typography; a place to share news, reviews, and personal commentary on the world of typography.
 Created out of a desire to write about type, as well as maintain a collection of typographic resources for personal reference.
 [Visit the site](http://raggedwrite.net).